Chords + Lyrics | I Heard It Through The Grapevine

 | Ebm | Ebm | Bb Ab | Ab7 |

-I genuinely mean this; To go from Ebm to Cm in this way is my favorite chord progression movement of all time.
+For me, going from Ebm to Cm in this way is one of the greatest chord moves of all time.

-Should you want to download this chart, here’s a PDF: I Heard It Through The Grapevine chord chart PDF.
+- Download PDF: I Heard It Through The Grapevine chord chart PDF

 I Heard It Through The Grapevine TAB | Course Preview

-In step 8, you’ll play the complete song with the band.
+In Step 8, you’ll perform the complete song with the backing track.

 Here’s a link to the 8 step-by-step guitar lessons: I Heard It Through The Grapevine – Guitar Lessons with TAB.

-Barrett came up with I Heard It Through The Grapevine‘s lyrics from overhearing people in the street!
+Barrett came up with the lyrics from overhearing people in the street

 I Heard It Through The Grapevine is a single by Marvin Gaye from 1968 although it had already been a hit for Gladys Knight & The Pips in 1966.
 The Miracles (Smokey Robinson) also released a version before Marvin.